 plasmic.lock file so that others share the same configuration.

 plasmic sync updates your Plasmic components to the latest versions from the corresponding Plasmic project.
 After you synchronize, be sure to fix any errors and test your code before checking all files in.
 Usually you will see Typescript errors that inform you explicitly of breaking changes in the upstream Plasmic project.

 Because the files are checked into source code management, other collaborators do not need to run

 plasmic sync unless they plan on updating Plasmic components.

 .plasmic.auth file, which contain user-specific secrets for authenticating with Plasmic servers.
 This is typically located in your home directory, so usually is not in your version controlled project directory.

-plasmic sync updates any component, it also records the specific version number of that component into plasmic.json.
+plasmic sync updates any component, it also records the specific version number of that component into plasmic.lock.
 Thus, when you later check out any historical commit, you can always view the corresponding version of the Plasmic component in Plasmic as well.

 When merging or rebasing branches of your codebase, where both branches have synced the same set of components, you will encounter conflicts in Plasmic component files, just as you will with any file that was changed in both branches.

 However, because Plasmic serves as your single source of truth for those components, you can safely overwrite any files in the presentational component library (e.g. PlasmicButton.tsx, PlasmicButton.css, etc.—in short, all the files in

 You will still need to manually resolve conflicts on the developer-owned wrapper components (e.g. Button.tsx in src/), where the application logic, state, and event handlers are specified—this is as you would with any traditionally written components.